pablocarb/galaxysinbiodesign/README.md

 - [x] Register in the toolshed.
 - [x] Install in the Galaxy container from the toolshed.
 - [ ] Write documentiation about the design specifications sheet.

+## galaxy_RPViz

+A tool to visualize pathways by querying an RPViz server.

+* Note *: `RPViz` returns an interactive HTML file that runs javascript.
+The `RPViz` tools has to be included in the [Galaxy whitelist](https://docs.galaxyproject.org/en/latest/admin/config.html).